naresh-vunnam/MR_project_group_6/README.md

 	Reducer output:   key: ART_AND_DESIGN, value: sumOfAllRatings (sum: 1451598)
 	Language:  We will be using Python for our MR project.
 	What kind of chart will you use to display your results?
 Bar Graph
+	Story: In the graph below it is apparent that game, communication, and social have the highest amount of reviews.
+It cannot be guaranteed from this graph alone, but it is likely that the high review count is directly related to the popularity of each category.

 ![Category Review Count](Max_reviews/maxReviewsBarChart.png?raw=true)